Trent University Profile

 The Ambassador Program employs several Student Ambassadors, who promote the welcoming environment and services of the First Peoples House of Learning.
 If interested, student members of the Trent community and especially Indigenous students are invited to apply to the program.

 At Trent University, you can explore your interests, inside and outside of the classroom.
 You will have opportunities to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, become involved in your residence community.
-Below you will find more about student life at Trent.

 Orientation Week is your first week at Trent.
-It’s your chance to get acquainted with your affiliated college, meet an enthusiastic group of upper-year students, get used to your new academic setting, attend academic seminars for a sneak peek at available courses, and meet with student services and faculty for academic advising and guidelines.
+It’s your chance to get acquainted with your affiliated college, meet an enthusiastic group of upper-year students, get used to your new academic setting, attend academic seminars for a sneak peek at available courses and meet with student services and faculty for academic advising and guidelines.

 Clubs and Societies